0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 ---

-# Technical Breakdown: The conversation
+# The exploit: A Conversation
 \+ **User:** Mr. AD!
-I heard that I could join 10 computers to the domain.
+I heard that I could join 10 computers to the domain without any special privileges.
 Is this for real?

 \- **AD:** Thats right! knock yourself out!